Central limit theorem for a birth-growth model with Poisson arrivals and random growth speed: Introduction

-Given a measurable weight function $h:\R^d \times \R_+ \to \R_+$ the main object of interest in this paper is the sum of $h$ over the exposed points $(x,t_x)$ in $\eta$.
+Given a measurable weight function $h:\R^d \times \R_+ \to \R_+$ the main object of interest in this paper is the sum of $h$ over the space-time coordinates $(x,t_x)$ of the exposed points in $\eta$.
+These can be defined as those points $(y,t_y)$ where the growth frontier defined at \eqref{eq:grfr} has a local minimum (See Section \ref{sec:model-main-results} for a precise definition).
 Our aim is to provide sufficient conditions for Gaussian convergence of such sums.
 A standard approach for proving Gaussian convergence for such statistics relies on stabilization theory \cite{BY05, ERS15, PY02, SY08}.
 While in the stabilization literature, one commonly assumes that the so-called stabilization region is a ball around a given reference point, the region $L_{x,t_x}$ is unbounded and it seems that it is not expressible as a ball around $\bx$ in some different metric.
 Moreover, our stabilization region is set to be empty if $\bx$ is not exposed.

 The main challenge when working with random unbounded speed of growth is that there are possibly very long-range interactions between seeds.
 This makes the use of balls as stabilization regions vastly suboptimal and necessitates the use of regions of a more general shape.
 In particular, we only assume that the random growth speed in our model has finite moment of order $7d$ (see assumption (C) in Section~\ref{sec:model-main-results}), and this allows for some power-tailed distributions for the speed.